TurnerSF/flashcard-o-matic/README.md

-Flashcards
 Hello!
 This is an app for users that enjoy using flashcards for studying.

-Features
+Features:
 View all decks on the dashboard.
 Create new decks.
 Create and add cards to decks.
 Delete decks and cards.
-Edit decks an cards.
+Edit decks and cards.
 Choose a deck, then study it by viewing the question side and flipping to view the answer on the other side.
-Installation
+Installation:
 To run locally, clone this repository to your computer or download the zip file.

 Run: npm install.
 Once installed, run: npm start.
-Technologies
+Technologies:
 HTML
 CSS
 Bootstrap
-Javascript
+JavaScript
 React
 Node
 Express
 Knex
-Postgresql
+PostgreSQL
+Feel free to customize the formatting or add more information as needed.